qiskit-community/qiskit-metal/README.md

 Finally installs the local qiskit-metal code inside that environment.

 The `-e` flag install qiskit\_metal in [editable mode](https://pip.pypa.io/en/stable/reference/pip_install/#cmdoption-e).
-The `-v` flag is for verbose.
+You can add the `-v` flag if you would like to observe the verbose output during the installation.

 ##### Option 2: A pre-existing environment
-If convenient, you can instead try to install directly in an existing conda environment `<env_name_exist>`, if it is relatively up to date.
-To do so, execute these commands in the top-level of the repository:
+If convenient, you can instead try to install directly in an existing conda environment `<env_name_exist>`.
+To do so, just replace the word `create` with `update` in the commands in the previous section.
+Find the resulting commands updated below for simplicity:
 ```
 conda env update -n <env_name_exist> environment.yml
 conda activate <env_name_exist>
-python -m pip install -ve .
+python -m pip install --no-deps -e .
 ```
-Execute the following command if you plan to contribute code:
 ```
-python -m pip install -r requirements-dev.txt -ve .
+python -m pip install --no-deps -r requirements-dev.txt -e .
 ```

 Notes:

 * It is possible that you may run into version conflicts during the above installation, as qiskit-metal requires specific library versions to work correctly on every OS.
+In this case, please revert to using a separate conda environment.
-* Remember the period (".") at the end of the third command.
+* Remember to type the period (".") at the end of the pip install command.
 * **Important**: Remember to `conda activate <env_name>` if you intend to use qiskit-metal.
 See what a [conda environment is](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 At this point you can already use qiskit-metal through jupyter notebook.